 The choice of definitive management differs depending on the location, age, size and clinical features of the bleed.

 Conservative management may be appropriate if the bleed is small with minimal mass effect (i.e. midline shift or ventricular obstruction).

 A trauma craniotomy is typically used in the context of acute SDH with significant mass effect to both evacuate blood and reduce intracranial pressure.

-If there is a large bleed and/or a lot of associated cerebral oedema a hemicraniectomy (also known as a decompressive craniectomy) may be performed in an attempt to prevent brain stem herniation and death due to rising intracranial pressure.
+If there is a large bleed and/or a lot of associated cerebral oedema a hemicraniectomy (also known as a decompressive craniectomy) may be performed to prevent brain stem herniation and death due to rising intracranial pressure.

 Burr hole craniotomy is typically reserved for the management of chronic SDH.
 This procedure involves the removal of a small disc-shaped fragment of the skull overlying the SDH to allow the evacuation of the liquified blood.
 A drain may also be placed for a day or two after to reduce the risk of re-accumulation.

 A subdural haematoma is defined as a collection of blood between the dura mater and arachnoid mater of the brain.

 The most common cause of SDH is trauma, however, other causes include rupture of an arteriovenous malformation and malignancy.

 Patients with a suspected SDH should undergo a full neurological examination and have consciousness level assessed using the Glasgow Coma Scale (GCS).

 Clinical features of SDH can include headache, nausea, vomiting, signs of raised intracranial pressure and/or focal neurological deficits.